 One factor in skin health is the frequency and quality of exercise.
 Whole body cellular health is part of that equation, and one of the best exercises for meeting this goal is rebounding.

 This article takes you through my personal journey in selecting a rebounder by comparing Bellicon Rebounder reviews to 2017 rebounder reviews and features of other brands and models.

-Then, read these comparisons between the Bellicon and products offered by other manufacturers to avoid the mistake that I made, which was to purchase a low-cost Rebounder in a local sporting goods store instead of just spending the money, and going with quality the first time around.
+Then, read these comparisons between the Bellicon and products offered by other manufacturers to avoid the mistake that I made, which was to first purchase a low-cost Rebounder in a local sporting goods store instead of just spending the money, and going with quality the first time around.

 |Highest quality construction and bounce from bungee cords.
 Best combination of bounce and health benefits.
 New price point of $399 makes getting into a top quality rebounder more affordable.